 Appropriate homework activities are set for each child.
 These may focus on the development of fluency with basic facts, eg: number bonds or times tables, or provide additional practice of a concept learnt that week.
 From Y2 some homework is set via Mathletics (online resource) which children should be using at least three times a week.
 Teachers will also set other homework tasks, which may be games to play, facts to learn, or paper based questions to answer and return.
-The key facts for each year group are provided for parents.
-There are options such as maths homework clubs for children who need additional support with mathematics, or for children who have no home internet/computer access.
+There are additional homework activities available in the Maths Academy and on the school website.
+The key facts for each year group are also listed on the school website for parents to access.
+There are options such as maths breakfast club and maths homework clubs for children who need additional support with mathematics, or for children who have no home internet/computer access.